Add some spice to your life.

 - Stir, cool, serve!

-Homemade Chinese Chili Oil Ingredients
+Chinese Chili Oil Recipe Ingredients

 - Use Sichuan chili flakes if you can find them.
-These are cooked and ground a little differently than the Italian-style chili flakes, and will give a fantastic, vivid red color to the finished oil which the Italian chili flakes will not.
+These Chinese chili peppers are cooked and ground a little differently than the Italian-style chili flakes, and will give a fantastic, vivid red color to the finished oil which the Italian chili flakes will not.
 (That said, definitely just substitute Italian-style in a pinch!)

 - Use a neutral vegetable oil.
 Avoid olive oil; the flavor will be way off, and the heat can turn the oil rancid.
 I prefer canola oil, which tastes very plain and has a high smoke point.

-Substitution for Sichuan Peppercorns and Chili Flakes
+Substitutions for Sichuan Peppercorns and Chili Flakes

 If you can’t find Sichuan peppercorns, substitute whole black peppercorns.
 If you don’t have Sichuan chili flakes, substitute Korean gochugaru or even Italian red pepper flakes.

-Homemade Chili Oil Recipe Notes
+Hot Chinese Chili Oil Recipe Notes

 - Get the oil temperature in the right range, around 250 degrees Fahrenheit.
+I heat the oil over medium heat so it does not get too hot.

 - Try to seek out Sichuan peppercorns and chili flakes for both color and flavor, but substituting black or peppercorns and Italian-style chili flakes will do in a pinch